Gopal-Sable/shop/README.md

 # shop

-- This is only demo project.
-- Their is no linking
+- Their is no linking in between pages.

 ### links